Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ATROPINE; DIPHENOXYLATE (A troe peen dye fen OX i late) is used to treat diarrhea.

 Take this medicine by mouth.
 Follow the directions on the prescription label.
 Use a specially marked spoon or dropper to measure your medicine.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
-For children, only use a specially marked dropper to measure the liquid.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Once your diarrhea has been brought under control your doctor or health care professional may reduce your doses.

 Side effects that you should report to your doctor or health care professional as soon as possible: